Survikat/FNF-Fireball-Engine/README.md

 Absolutely ZERO Generative AI was used in the production of the engine, apart from me asking calculational questions and how GitHub workflows work.
 I do NOT like AI, and I do NOT think it should be used to generate code, art, or music.
 In short, no code or assets were made with AI.

 ## How to build
-Install Haxe 4.3.7, and follow the (HaxeFlixel Install Guide)[https://haxeflixel.com/documentation/install-haxeflixel/].
+Install Haxe 4.3.7, and follow the [HaxeFlixel Install Guide](https://haxeflixel.com/documentation/install-haxeflixel/).
 Then, install all haxelib's located in the `project.xml`.

 You can then run either `lime test windows` or `lime test linux` to compile depending on your host device or target.